SameerSingh017/Portfolio/README.md

 Or

-open index.html directly in your browser (audio may be restricted without a server).
+open index.html directly in your browser.

 ## 👨‍💻 Author: Sameer Singh